Nobiin language: Nouns

-Nouns in Nobiin are predominantly disyllabic, although monosyllabic and three- or four-syllabic nouns are also found.
+Nouns in Nobiin are predominantly disyllabic, although mono- and three- or four-syllabic nouns are also found.
 Nouns can be derived from adjectives, verbs, or other nouns by appending various suffixes.
-In plural formation, the tone of a noun becomes low and one of four plural markers is suffixed.
+In forming the plural, the tone of a noun becomes low and one of four plural markers is suffixed.
 Two of these are low in tone, while the other two have a high tone.